A woman is in custody after shooting her stepfather and turning herself in to Grovetown Police

-“It was 1:30 p.m. and I heard a gunshot and it was just the boom and I was like what was that,” Anonymous Neighbor said.
+“It was 1:30 p.m. and I heard a gunshot and it was just the boom and I was like what was that,” an anonymous neighbor said.

 That’s the reaction most neighbors we spoke with had today when those shots rang out.